-Hey Folks, We’re back at work again and will be in the shop for the next month or so.
-Our next closure is tentatively scheduled for October 23th – November 2nd, but is subject to change.
-We will be closed for a short Thanksgiving break from November 25th – November 29th.
+Hey Folks, We’re Open, now through 12/22/20 at 5 PM EST. Our next long closure is tentatively scheduled for 12/23/20 – 1/3/21, but is subject to change.
+Like the rest of the world, many of our plans are on hold and subject to the whims of governments at home and abroad, but we are planning to get out of Dodge in February with tentative dates of 2/12/21 – 2/23/21.
 Drake and I are making slow but steady progress on the The Atelier lessons.
-Over the break we finished shooting video for the first component lesson (which also has a PDF instruction sheet that will be longer than most at 30+ pages).
+Over the previous break we finished shooting video for the first component lesson (which also has a PDF instruction sheet that will be longer than most at 30+ pages).
 I’ve written drafts of the first two Restoration lesson PDFs – Mapping The Rod & Surveying The Rod.
 Drake & I plan to begin shooting these videos shortly.
 My goal is to finish up about a half dozen lessons completely before we go live with The Atelier, then Drake & I will continue adding at least one video lesson & PDF per month.
 I’m not sure how long it will take for Drake to edit these first six videos, but when he’s finished we’ll post a page about The Atelier with links to the new website.
 Thanks for your patience.
 It’s a far bigger project than either of us imagined, perhaps because I write too much. -Russ

 Hey folks, I up-dated the “About GW” page on April 30th, 2020.
 If you’re familiar with the website, you know how it goes.
 Once I start typing, I tend to keep typing.
 It’s a disease.
 The new “About” text gives some sense for where GW is headed next.
 By year’s end there will be a range of new guides.
 Beyond that?
 Who knows where the new tools will lead.
 Perhaps to a new video subscription channel.
 You can read more about the guides, here.